KanagalaAjay/Capstone_TestScripts/README.md

 # TestTAGG
 #TAGG Phase2 Automation

 This is a repository for ISQA-8950 Section4 Capstone 2018 TAGG phase2 project's testing repository.
 This will be used to organize our automation testing for TAGG phase2.
+This is written in Java to test website TAGG

 #Resources